 Doulas are skilled, non-medical support people serving pregnant, birthing and new families.
-Trusted community guides have long been a tradition all over the world.
-More recently, in the last 50 years the scientific community has collected extensive data confirming the importance of this support — including fewer complications in pregnancy, birth + postpartum; reduction of negative impacts of bias + racism in maternity care; healthier transition in breastfeeding + parenthood; and improved emotional + relationship health.
+Trusted guides from the community has been a tradition all over the world for as long as we have records.
+In more recent history (50+ years) the scientific community has collected research confirming the importance of this support — including fewer complications in pregnancy, birth + postpartum; reduction of impacts of bias + racism in maternity care; healthier transition into breastfeeding + parenthood; and healthier emotions + relationships.
 Learn more about the evidence behind doula support.

-At Open Circle Kaeli Sutton, CPD, provides specialized pregnancy and postpartum (after birth) doula care.* She also serves families through abortion, miscarriage, and loss.
+At Open Circle, Kaeli Sutton, CPD, provides specialized pregnancy and postpartum (after birth) doula care.* She also serves families through abortion, miscarriage, and loss.
 She does not currently offer doula support during birth except during terminations and pregnancy losses. *Looking for a birth doula?
-Find lists of practitioners at Doulas of RI, Umoja NIa Collective or RI Birth Worker Co-op.
+Find lists of practitioners at Doulas of RI, Umoja NIa Collective, Doulas Conectadas or RI Birth Worker Co-op.

 My family sincerely appreciated the support offered by the Doulas at Open Circle.
 Our meetings have been absolutely instrumental as we have been navigating our birth options and reconfiguring our birth plan, all during a the intense times of Covid-19.

 It has connected us with skilled Doulas’ technical knowledge, history of experience, and emotional guidance as we have made important decisions around our birth.
 We are so grateful this option has been available to us, and highly recommend this service.

 HOW CAN WE HELP?